shalomavi/moviweb_app/README.md

    python app.py
    ```

-## Usage
+## 🎬 Usage

 - Go to [website](https://shalomavi.pythonanywhere.com/) for user usage only.
 - Access the application through your web browser by navigating to `http://localhost:5000`.
 - Register an account or log in if you already have one.
-- Start managing your favorite movies by adding, removing, and exploring the collection.
+- Start managing your favorite movies by adding, removing, and exploring the collection.🍿🎉

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

-## License
+## 📄 License

 This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).